janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint2/README.md

 Adding a new feature
 ```
+In this example, the command "git log" shows a log of previous commits made to the repository.
+In this example, it shows two commits.
+The first commit, labeled "commit 4c7dbc3e0f0e70bad3d1b80f13d96c55e9839a77", is the most recent commit and is currently at the head of the "master" branch and the "origin/master" branch.
+This commit was made by me, Janelle Almonte, and the email address used is jmalmonte@myseneca.ca.
+The commit message reads "Fixing the bug in the function".

+The second commit, labeled "commit 2e09fd28ebfc6cd63a83a959e5ae35980914e8ad", was also made by me, Janelle Almonte, and the email address used is janelle-marie.almonte@senecacollege.ca.
+The commit message reads "Adding a new feature".
+This commit is made earlier than the first commit.

+---

 In summary, `git status` shows the current state of the repository, while `git log` shows the history of commits made to the repository.
 They are both useful commands for understanding and managing the state of your Git repository, but serve different purposes.